Skip to main content

 Figure \(\PageIndex{1}\): Data analytics graphic illustration.
 (Free-to-use from Unsplash; Choong Deng Xiang)

-Media writers and producers have access to vast amounts of data and the ability to analyze that data for all sorts of creative purposes.
+Media writers and producers have access to vast amounts of data.
+As part of your information gathering duties, you may be expected to gather and analyze data about audiences, media and social media trends, story topics, interviewees, marketplaces, brands, products, etc. Media professionals use data for all sorts of creative purposes.

 Journalism